events555/Rbuild/README.md

 # Chat for Build Requests

+Updated 4/17: Chat history implementation is complete.
+Final task to run is setting up with the user database to create separate rooms.

 I am using Node.js for this and have the following installed: nodemon, socket.io, express, mysql

 Files that are included: